Shingon-shū Buzan-ha: History

 Due to the Meiji government's religious policies, it merged with other Shingon sects in 1879.
-However, in September 1900, it regained independence as the Buzan sect of Shingon Buddhism, with Hasedera as its head temple.
+However, in September 1900, it regained independence as the Buzan sect of Shingon Buddhism, with Hase-dera as its head temple.

 Branches

-In March 1941, various Shingon sects, including the old and new Shingi Shingon sects, merged to form the Da-Shingon sect under government policy.
-However, after the war, it regained independence and was officially registered as Shingon-shu Buzan-ha in 1952.
+In March 1941, various Shingon sects, including the old and new Shingi Shingon sects, merged to form the Dai-Shingon sect under government policy."Shingon Buddhism - 20th century" However, after the war, it regained independence and was officially registered as Shingon-shū Buzan-ha in 1952.

-Today the Buzan-ha sect has 3000 temples, 5000 priests and two million followers.
+Today the Buzan-ha sect has 3,000 temples, 5,000 priests and two million followers.
 Its largest chapters outside Japan are located in Hong Kong (under the name "Mantra School for Lay Buddhists") and Vietnam (under the name "Minh Nguyệt Cư Sĩ Lâm").